pennersr/django-allauth/docs/account/configuration.rst

   The code that is emailed has a limited life span.
 It expires this many seconds after which it was sent.

+``ACCOUNT_EMAIL_VERIFICATION_SUPPORTS_CHANGE`` (default: ``False``)
+  Whether or not the email can be changed after signup at the email veriication stage.

+  **Warning**: If enumeration prevention is turned on, no account is created when a user signs up using an already existing email.
+If the user then were able to change to a new email address that is not taken, we would have to create an account as we did not do so yet.
+Currently, this is not implemented.
+Changing email address in this scenario is simply not allowed, and therefore, a user paying close attention can deduce that an account already exists.
+This will be revisited in a future release.

+``ACCOUNT_EMAIL_VERIFICATION_SUPPORTS_RESEND`` (default: ``False``)
+  Whether or not the user can request a new email verification code.

 Reauthentication
 ****************